zihaowrez/tp/docs/UserGuide.md

 Deletes either:
   1. a person, or
-  2. a tag from an existing person.
+  2. a tag from an existing person, or
+  3. a social media

 ### 6.1 Deleting Person